Keyboard shortcuts

 EmailService = system "Email Service"

-// Without tags, it's unclear what's external
+// Without tags, what's external?
+What's internal?

-Anti-Pattern 2: Everything External
+Mistake 2: Everything Marked External

 // Bad: Everything marked external, no ownership